Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 17:10 Ikebukuro Station Parco

 After returning to Ikebukuro, first explore the department stores at Ikebukuro Station.
-There are Parco and Tobu Department Store, offering many things to browse.
+There are Parco and Tobu Department Store, with many things to browse.

-THE GUEST cafe & diner Ikebukuro 、 Chikawa Ramen Pork
+Chikawa Cafe (THE GUEST cafe & diner Ikebukuro) 、 Chikawa Ramen (Chikawa Ramen Pork)

-Upstairs, there are two Jiikawa restaurants.
-The café was fully booked when I passed by, but the ramen shop allowed walk-in customers with a queue.
+Upstairs, there are two Kiikawa restaurants.
+The café was fully booked when I passed by, but the ramen shop allowed entry with on-site queuing.

-Next to it, there is a merchandise resale shop where you can buy restaurant series goods:
+Next to the line, there is a nearby resale shop where you can buy restaurant series items from 吉伊卡哇:

 17:45 Gyutan Yaki Sendai Henmi Ikebukuro PARCO Branch

-Approaching dinner time, I decided to eat at a department store and ended up choosing beef tongue at Parco.
+Approaching dinner time, we decided to eat at a department store and finally chose to have beef tongue at Parco.

-18:00 Draw for next day’s Chiikawa TOKYO Station ticket (want to see the baby series)
+18:00 Draw a ticket for the next day’s Chiikawa TOKYO Station Giikawa Tokyo Station numbered ticket (want to see the baby series)

 Start eating after drawing:

-I think I have taken out food from this place before before.
-The beef tongue’s texture and flavor are great, and the soup tastes like beef broth and is very delicious!
+This shop should have been tried as takeout elsewhere, the beef tongue texture and flavor are very good, and the soup tastes like beef broth and is very tasty!

 19:00 Shopping in Ikebukuro